Stafford Historical Society – Bringing Eliza Home

 Barbara was born and raised in Virginia.
 She holds a Master’s Degree in Education, and worked for three decades in private and public schools in Virginia, as well as Germanna Community College as an adjunct professor.
 After she retired to the Charlottesville area, she started working part-time as an Interpreter of History at James Monroe’s Highland, the Monroe family plantation in Albemarle County, Virginia.
 After initial training for the position, Barbara was encouraged to continue her own independent research, and she became interested in the Monroe women, particularly Eliza.

-This event will include a book signing.
+Please note that the program will not be 5 hours long.
+The extended time period is because the event will include a book signing after her program.
 Barbara will have copies of her book, “Eliza’s True Story: The First Biography of President Monroe’s Eldest Daughter” available for purchase and signing.

 Saturday January 24th 2026 11:00 AM – 1:00 PM